-The Accounting Standards Oversight Council (AcSOC) is an independent, volunteer body established by the Canadian Institute of Chartered Accountants (CICA)* in 2000 to serve the public interest by overseeing and providing input into the activities of the Accounting Standards Board (AcSB).
+The Accounting Standards Oversight Council (AcSOC) is an independent, volunteer body established in 2000 to serve the public interest by overseeing and providing input into the activities of the Accounting Standards Board (AcSB).
 In 2003, AcSOC started overseeing and providing input into the activities of the Public Sector Accounting Board (PSAB).

 - providing input to the AcSB and PSAB in terms of strategic direction and priority setting to ensure the Boards consider the public interest and the needs of all financial statement users when setting standards; and

 We, among other things, are responsible for monitoring and evaluating the performance of both Boards, and appointing members to AcSOC, the AcSB and PSAB, including Chairs and Vice-Chairs.
 See our Terms of Reference.

 We are comprised of between 20 and 25 voting members, including five non-voting members.
 View current AcSOC members.